Authorship of Luke–Acts: Critical view: Authentic letters of Paul do not refer to Luke as a physician

-Critical view - the "we" passages as fragments of earlier source
+Critical view: "We" passages as fragments of an earlier source

 In the "we" passages, the narrative is written in the first person plural but the author never refers to himself as "I" or "me".
-Some regard the "we" passages as fragments of a second document, part of some earlier account, which was later incorporated into Acts by the later author of Luke-Acts.
-Many modern scholars have expressed doubt that the author of Luke-Acts was the physician Luke, and critical opinion on the subject was assessed to be roughly evenly divided near the end of the 20th century.
-Instead, they believe Luke-Acts was written by an anonymous Christian author who may not have been an eyewitness to any of the events recorded within the text.
+Many modern scholars have expressed doubt that the author of Luke–Acts was the physician Luke, and critical opinion on the subject was assessed to be roughly evenly divided near the end of the 20th century.
+Instead, they believe Luke–Acts was written by an anonymous Christian author who may not have been an eyewitness to any of the events recorded within the text.
 The author of Acts "wanted his readers to understand that he was for a time a traveling companion of Paul, even though he was not."

-Alternatively Vernon Robbins (1978) regards the "we" passages as a Greek rhetorical device used for sea voyages.
-However, more recent scholars have since written on the incoherence of Robbins' sea voyages literary device theory by arguing that contemporary first-person accounts were the exception rather than the rule, that Robbins' cited literature is too broad in both linguistic range (Egyptian, Greek, and Latin) and its temporal extent (1800 BC to third century AD), many of the literary sea voyages cited represented the author's actual presence and were not literary devices at all, many of his examples use the third-person throughout and not just during sea voyages, etc.
+Alternatively, Vernon Robbins (1978) regards the "we" passages as a Greek rhetorical device used for sea voyages.
+However, more recent scholars have since written on the incoherence of Robbins' literary-device theory by arguing that contemporary first-person accounts were the exception rather than the rule; that Robbins' cited literature is too broad in both linguistic range (Egyptian, Greek, and Latin) and temporal extent (1800 BC to third century AD); that many of the literary sea voyages cited represented the author's actual presence and were not literary devices at all; that many of his examples use the first person throughout and not only during sea voyages; and so on.